manzinello/mailgo-wp-plugin/readme.txt

 4. mailgo modal for tel (dark mode)

 == Changelog ==

+= 0.10.0 =
+mailgo 0.10.0: bug fix, stronger compatibility with IE, window functions, direct render and new webpack 5

 = 0.9.18 =
 mailgo 0.9.18: bug fix, now mailgo is compatible with IE